illinoistech-itm/jhajek/itmd-521/git-tutorial/Readme.md

 **Note if you have these tools already installed you can skip this section!**

 [The Windows 10 and 11 built in package manager- Winget](https://learn.microsoft.com/en-us/windows/package-manager/ "The Windows 10 and 11 built in package manager- Winget") allows for scripted installs of applications.
 This tool is convenient for installing common applications such as Firefox, Android Studio, Java JDK, VS code, VirtualBox and other commonly installed tools.
+To do this open up `PowerShell`.

 ```PowerShell
 winget install Microsoft.VisualStudioCode --source winget